withanage/heimpt/README.md

-Heidelberg Monograph Publication Tool (heiMPT) is a stand-alone platform, as well as a plug-in application for OMP, developed by staff of Heidelberg University Library in cooperation with external partners, with  fundings of  German Research Foundation (DFG).
+Heidelberg Monograph Publication Tool **(heiMPT)** is a stand-alone platform, as well as a plug-in application for OMP, developed by staff of Heidelberg University Library in cooperation with external partners, with  fundings of  German Research Foundation (DFG).
 It enables a high degree of automation in **XML-first publication processes**.

 heiMPT platform consists of independently executable modules for typesetting, xml-processing and output generation.
 A  central module provides support for project specific configuration, tool setup and API integration.
-Documentation uses **JATS** and **BITS** XML formats from National Library of Medicine, but this tool suite can be used for any publishing automation process. heiMPT interfaces with both Open Monograph Press **(OMP)** and Open Journal Systems **(OJS)** from Public Knowledge Project.
+Documentation refers explicitly to **JATS** and **BITS** XML formats from National Library of Medicine, but this tool suite can be used for any publishing automation process. heiMPT interfaces with both Open Monograph Press **(OMP)** and Open Journal Systems **(OJS)** from Public Knowledge Project.

 * **heimpt.py**     : main tool for module integration